ArpitaShrivas001/Credit_Balance_Analysis/README.md

 # Credit_Card_Acitivity
-Prediction Modelling using regression to identify key factors affecting credit card activity in a firm

-  SUMMARY:
-To get a better estimate of its accounts receivable in the form of customer monthly credit card balances, credit card companies are interested in understanding the key reasons or factors that affect the level and frequency of credit card activity.

-In order to better provide services to customers and regulate its business operations, data analysis can immensely help in taking data drive decsisions.

-GOALS:
-Conducted regression modelling using ANOVA to identify below:

-key factors that influence credit card activity in this firm factors that provide the best estimate of monthly customer credit card balances. key factors that influence the observed level of balances. five factors that influence credit card balances

-PROJECT FLOW:
+**SUMMARY**
+Credit card companies are leveraging data analysis to gain a deeper understanding of the factors driving the variation in customer monthly credit card balances.
+The primary aim is to enhance customer service and optimize business operations through data-informed decision-making.

+**GOALS**
+This study involves the utilization of regression modeling through Analysis of Variance (ANOVA) to achieve the following objectives:

+1) Identification of key determinants influencing credit card activity within the organization.
+2) Selection of optimal factors for accurately estimating monthly customer credit card balances.
+3) Uncovering the significant factors contributing to the observed balance levels.
+4) Identification and analysis of the top five factors exerting an influence on credit card balances.

+**PROJECT FLOW**
-1)Identified potential variables by testing prediction models using regression 2)Evalauted the prediction model - standard error of estimate, coefficient of determination 3)Checked significance of the model using hypothesis testing
+1) Initial identification of potential variables was performed by subjecting prediction models to regression analysis.
+2) Assessment of the prediction model involved evaluating metrics such as the standard error of estimate and coefficient of determination (R-squared).

-Tools: ANOVA, Predictive modelling, regression analysis, hypothesis testing, Type1 errors, collinearity, p-value, R-square, F value
+3) The statistical significance of the model was established using hypothesis testing, including examination of Type 1 errors, assessment of collinearity, and analysis of p-values.
+Tools and Concepts:
+The analytical toolkit for this project includes ANOVA, predictive modeling, regression analysis, hypothesis testing, considerations of Type 1 errors, collinearity assessment, p-value analysis, determination of R-squared, and evaluation of the F-value.